 The Importance of SEO

-The terms ‘White Hat and Black Hat’ actually come from old Western movies, where the good characters would typically wear white cowboy hats, and the bad guys would wear black ones.
+The terms ‘White Hat' and 'Black Hat’ actually come from old Western movies, where the good characters would typically wear white cowboy hats, and the bad guys would wear black ones.
 In the modern tech industry, these terms are used in reference to ‘white-hat’ or ‘black-hat’ hackers.
-Today, SEO experts have coined the terms White Hat and Black Hat SEO to differentiate between good and bad Search Engine Optimization practices.

 Understanding the Difference

 It is crucial to understand the difference between White Hat and Black Hat SEO.
-Even if done unintentionally, practicing Black Hat SEO can result in a penalty from Google or Bing, which can significantly hurt your SERP ranking in the long run - or worse, get your site banned from search engines altogether.
-By understanding the difference from the start, you will be able to lay a strong foundation for your brand, and trust that the SEO strategies you’re implementing follow guidelines while remaining effective in growing your website over time.
+Even if done unintentionally, practicing Black Hat SEO can result in a penalty from Google or Bing.
+This can significantly hurt your SERP ranking in the long run - or worse, get your site banned from search engines altogether.

 Here is what you need to know about Black Hat and White Hat SEO: